aws-samples/container-persistence-blogpost/2-SingleContainerMultipleHosts/readme.md

 ![Alt text](/images/2-volumes.png "2-volumes")

-**Failover Test**
+## Failover Test
-Now we will simulate a failure scenario where one node in one AZ becomes unavailable (as we have just one node per AZ this can reproduce a full AZ failure).
+Now we will simulate a failure scenario where one container host node in one AZ becomes unavailable (as we have two nodes per AZ so we expect that the coonatiner to start on the operational container host in the same AZ and reconnect to storage).
-To see that data gets persisted even in case of a failure let’s write some information into the Cassandra cluster before simulating the failure.
+To see that data gets persisted even in case of a failure **let’s write some information into the Cassandra cluster before simulating the failure**.

 Connect to node zero of the Cassandra cluster:
 ```